smartdevcode/shopify_python_api/README.md

 ## Usage

 ### Requirements
-You should be signed up as a partner on the [Shopify Partners Dashboard](https://partners.shopify.com) so that you can create and manage shopify applications.
+You should be signed up as a partner on the [Shopify Partners Dashboard](https://www.shopify.com/partners) so that you can create and manage shopify applications.

+#### Python version
+This library requires Python 3.8 or lower.

 ### Installation